uppalapatidurgamadan/Skin-Disease-Classification-MetaCLIP/README.md

 🧠 Skin Disease Classification using MetaCLIP

-📌 Project Overview
+📌 Project Overview:
    This project presents an advanced AI-based skin disease classification system using MetaCLIP (Vision-Language Models).
    It focuses on improving diagnostic accuracy by leveraging multimodal learning across multiple datasets.

-🎯 Objective
+🎯 Objective:
    To evaluate multiple classifiers across multiple datasets and identify the most accurate model for skin disease detection.

-🧠 Methodology
+🧠 Methodology:
    → Feature Extraction using MetaCLIP
    → Classification using ML Classifiers:
      - Support Vector Classifier (SVC)